Marseille soap: a must!

 Add a teaspoon of olive or coconut oil and a spoonful of honey.

-Stir to obtain a homogeneous paste.
-Gradually stir in the boiling water.
-Keeps for 2 to 3 weeks.
+Stir everything together to obtain a homogeneous paste.
+Add the boiling water to the dough little by little.
+Stores for 2 to 3 weeks.

 As a shaving cream

-Marseille soap foams easily and lathers well, and can be used as is as a shaving cream.
+Marseille soap foams easily and a lot and can be used as is as a shaving cream.

 As an eco-friendly laundry soap

-In just 15 minutes, you can easily make your own natural laundry soap for the next 3 months.
-It's good for you, good for the environment and good for your wallet!
+In 15 minutes, tops, you can easily make your own natural laundry soap for the next 3 months.
+It will be good for you, good for the environment and good for your wallet!

 For all laundry soap recipes, the soap should be as dry as possible.
-Grate it ahead of time and leave it in a wooden box or glass jar without a lid for future use.
+Grate it in advance and leave it in a wooden box or glass jar without a lid for the next washes.

-Grate a cup of pure Marseille soap and melt in 4 liters of hot water.
-Leave to cool slightly.
-To combat unpleasant odors, soften fabrics and act as a descaler, you can add 1/2 cup baking soda and 1/2 cup white vinegar (optional).
+Grate a cup of pure Marseille soap to melt in 4 liters of hot water.
+Let cool a little.
+To combat bad odors, soften fabrics and act as a descaler, you can add 1/2 cup of baking soda and 1/2 cup of white vinegar (optional).

-Simply stir until the liquid turns milky.
-Pour into a container of at least 4 liters.
+All you have to do is mix well until the liquid becomes milky.
+Then pour it into a container of at least 4 liters.
 Shake before each use.

 For a stubborn stain?
-Rub Marseilles soap bar or Marseilles soap with baking soda on the stain before putting the garment in the washer, or wait 30 minutes, rinse and repeat as necessary.
+Rub Marseille soap bar or Marseille soap with baking soda on the stain before putting the garment in the washer or wait 30 minutes, rinse and repeat if necessary.

-For delicate garments?
-Simply grate 50g of Marseille soap and melt in 1.5 liters of hot water.
-Mix until milky and foamy.
-The soap will work by itself if you leave your clothes to soak overnight.
+For delicate clothes?
+Simply grate 50g of Marseille soap and melt it in 1.5 liters of hot water.
+Mix until the mixture is milky and foamy.
+The soap will work on its own if you let your clothes soak overnight.

-For hand washing: wet your garment and rub it over a block of Marseille soap.
-Make sure the garment is well covered with suds and leave for 10 minutes, then rub a little and rinse with water.
+To wash by hand: wet your garment and rub it on a block of Marseille soap.
+Make sure the garment is well covered in suds and leave for 10 minutes, scrub a little and rinse with water.

-*** Important: to clean your washing machine and associated plumbing, wash twice a year in an empty machine, using hot water and 1 cup of white vinegar.
+*** Important: to clean your washer and associated piping, twice a year, wash in an empty machine, with hot water and 1 cup of white vinegar.

-To wash your dishes by hand, rub your brush, scrubber or wet sponge directly onto a block of Marseille soap.
+To wash your dishes by hand, rub your brush, your scrubber or your wet sponge directly on a block of Marseille soap.

-Clean countertops, bathtubs, sinks, floors, leather, outdoor furniture, walls...
+Clean counters, bathtubs, sink, floors, leather, outdoor furniture, walls...

-For all surfaces that can be rinsed with water, apply Marseille soap to a damp cloth and rub, or rub the soap directly onto the surfaces to be cleaned.
-Rinse surfaces thoroughly.
+For all surfaces that you can rinse with water, pass Marseille soap on a damp cloth and rub or pass the soap directly on the surfaces to be cleaned and scrubbed.
+Rinse surfaces well.

-For walls and floors, grate a tablespoon of soap into a bowl of warm water.
-Be careful not to use more soap than this amount.
+For walls and floors , grate a tablespoon of soap into a bowl of lukewarm water.
+Be careful not to use more soap than this quantity.

-For surfaces that are more difficult to rinse thoroughly (ex. windows and furniture), we advise against using Marseille soap.
-However, our next article will deal with vinegar: another essential for minimalist, eco-friendly household maintenance.
+For surfaces that are more difficult to rinse thoroughly (e.g. windows and furniture) we do not recommend Marseille soap.
+However, our next article will deal with vinegar: another essential for minimalist and ecological housekeeping.

-No more industrial detergents or chemicals, and believe it or not, using a simple household soap simplifies daily life, lightens expenses and is environmentally friendly!
+No more industrial detergents or chemicals and believe it or not, using a simple household soap simplifies daily life, reduces expenses and is ecological!

-Seriously, it's a $10 investment that's good for your wallet and so much better for the environment!
+Seriously, it's a $10 investment that will be good for your wallet and so much better for the environment!

 Ecologically yours,